The 5 Platonic Solids

 However, this number does not completely classify the curves topologically, since curves can have the same number V-E without being equivalent.

-Counting in the plane or Counting
+Counting in the plane or Counting on a surface.

 Vertices, edges, regions.